Table of Contents

 Overview of The Czech Republic

 Formerly known as Czechoslovakia, the Czech Republic is a landlocked eastern European country, primarily bordering Austria, Germany, Slovakia and Poland.
 Prague, its capital and largest city, and the center of the historical region of Bohemia, has for centuries stood as one of the most economically and culturally dominant cities in Eastern Europe.
 Today, Prague remains a top European travel destination, renowned for its picturesque and varied architecture, particularly its gothic castles, palaces, and churches.
 The city is dominated by Prague Castle, the 9th century complex of medieval structures, which at 70,000 square meters is also the world’s largest historic castle.
 A UNESCO Heritage Site, the castle overlooks the Vltava river and the famous Charles Bridge, providing magnificent views of the city and its sea of iconic orange-tile roofs.
 The Czech Republic today boasts a vibrant economy.
 A member of the European Union, it declined to adopt the Euro and instead uses its own currency-the Czech Koruna.
 Its population of 10.6 million speak Czech.
+The Czech Republic signed the Schengen Agreement in 2003, becoming part of the Schengen area in 2007.

 Czech Republic Schengen Visa Eligibility